Bareboat Yacht Charters Blog

 Before starting your boat:

 • Engine compartment: Take a quick look – make sure the bilge is clear.
-Look for oil or , look for loose wires, and make sure all belts are ok.
+Look for oil or water leaks, look for loose wires, and make sure all belts are ok.

 • Raw water inlet: Valve should be open and the strainer clear.